Ukrainian Village - West Town Dental Services

 A bridge is used to replace on or more missing teeth.
 By using a bridge, we are able to keep the teeth from drifting into the open space created by a tooth missing for whatever reason, as well as preserve the natural bite thus not putting any added pressure on the jaw joint.
 Bridges are anchored in the gum on either side with implants that penetrate into the surface.
 In this way, a bridge is extremely secure and is also permanently in place.
 Caring for a bridge can sometimes require special instructions when it comes to flossing and rinsing the area around the bridge in order to keep the tissue healthy, but brushing can proceed as normal.

 Dental implants are posts that are placed surgically in the jaw after which an artificial tooth is attached to the implanted post.
-These can often require a specialist, as they are an invasive surgical procedure.
+These can often require a specialist, as they are invasive surgical procedures.
 Implants can be used as an artificial root for placing a single tooth or as anchors for a bridge that can replace multiple teeth.
-By far, dental implants are the most natural looking solution for tooth replacement.
-They are extremely long lasting (over 90% last longer than 15 years) and will never develop decay or require other care.
+By far, dental implants are the most natural-looking solution for tooth replacement.
+They are extremely long-lasting (over 90% last longer than 15 years) and will never develop decay or require other care.

 Dentures are a common procedure provided to those who have lost most or all of their natural teeth due to aging, disease, or accident.
 While a mouth full of healthy teeth is aesthetically pleasing, it is also extremely important in normal day-to-day functioning.
 Dentures help patients regain their ability to eat, speak clearly, and give support to the lips and cheeks.